codingMustache/codingMustache/README.md

 ## Daily Trivia

-What was the first Android version specifically optimized for tablets?
+In programming, what do you call functions with the same name but different implementations?
- 1. Honeycomb
+ 1. Overloading
- 2. Froyo
+ 2. Inheriting
- 3. Marshmellow
+ 3. Abstracting
- 4. Eclair
+ 4. Overriding

 <details>
   <summary>Answer</summary>
-  Honeycomb
+  Overloading
 </details>